husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 ![image](/assets/img/ros/man_4_2.png)

-Now move the object and camera in order to cover as many features of object as possible, also try not to catch object surrounding.
+Now move the object and camera in order to cover as many features of the object as possible.
+While doing that try not to catch object surroundings.
 When it’s done, click **`Take picture`**.

 ![image](/assets/img/ros/man_4_3.png)